miutamihai/JspMySQLTemplate/README.md

 ## Modifying the template
 After any change to the code, you must stop the running services by pressing Ctrl + C whilst in the running terminal, then repeat step 3 from the previous section.

-## Building upon the template
-Visit this [Docker Hub link](https://hub.docker.com/repository/docker/mihai16/jsp_mysql_template) and follow the instructions there.